 International Relations | Science & Technology

-Anuradha joined VERTIC in July 2019 and is a Research Assistant on the Verification and Monitoring Programme at VERTIC.
+Anuradha joined VERTIC in July 2019 and is a Assistant Researcher on the Verification and Monitoring Programme at VERTIC.
 Anu’s interests are in inclusive approaches to disarmament, in nuclear and space policy, and in applying systems theories to international security.
 She has contributed to projects on nuclear disarmament verification, capacity building, bio-weapons and nuclear fuel cycle analysis.

 She holds a BSc (Hons) in Physics from Durham University and an MSc in Science and Technology Policy from the Science Policy Research Unit at the University of Sussex, where she wrote her dissertation on challenging state dependencies on nuclear technologies.
 Anu has worked with institutions such as the Institute of Physics, Royal Astronomical Society, National Space Academy, UKSA, and many industrial stakeholders in the UK space sector.

 Anu is currently the UK Director of Women of Color Advancing Peace and Security.
 She is currently on the board of British Pugwash and a member of the Younger Generation Leaders Network.
 She was previously the Chair of UKSEDS, the national space charity.

 She in fluent in Hindi and Gujarati, as well as English.